Xmonpl/x-HelpOp-TeamSpeak-version/README.md

 # x-HelpOp-TeamSpeak-version

-x-AntyMacro - this is Minecraft plugin for 1.8.x-1.13.x version.
+x-HelpOp-TeamSpeak-version - this is Minecraft plugin for 1.8.x-1.13.x version.
 The plugin allows for better player contact with the administrator via the command '/helpop message' The player's message will reach the administrator via teamspeak and in the game.

 Presentation of the plugin: